 Development of the Crenshaw site is currently underway.
-The site is entitled to build a four-story multifamily development, which is under construction.
-This development will produce 220 new units, which are anticipated to be completed during the beginning of the 6th Cycle
+The site is entitled to build a fourstory multifamily development, which is under construction.
+This development will produce 220 new units, which are anticipated to be completed during the beginning of the 6th Cycle Housing Element.

-Housing Element.
 With the site zoned for 88 dwelling units per acre and the 220 units being developed on the 2.5-acre site, this development is achieving 100 percent of the density permitted under the zone.

 The 24000 Crenshaw Boulevard Specific Plan permits the highest residential densities in Lomita, where the urbanized nature of the surrounding area provides adequate facilities and services for sewage, water, drainage, solid waste disposal, and energy.
-As limited in size and intensity of use by the 24000 Crenshaw Boulevard Specific Plan, the 24000 Crenshaw Boulevard Specific Plan area will not require the development of additional sewage, water, solid waste disposal, energy, or other essential facilities.
+As limited in size and intensity of use by the 24000 Crenshaw Boulevard Specific Plan, the 24000 Crenshaw Boulevard Specif